piclas-framework/piclas/docs/documentation/userguide/features-and-models/particle-initialization-and-emission.md

 This will output a species-specific rate and/or the average pressure in the adjacent cells (in case of an adaptive/subsonic BC) for each surface flux condition in the `PartAnalyze.csv`.
 It gives the current values for the time step.
 For the former, positive values correspond to a net flux into the domain and negative values vice versa.
+Additionally, the State file contains an `AdaptiveInfo` dataset, where the sampled macroscopic values, utilized for the emission have been stored.
+It can be visualized by converting the State file with piclas2vtk and the additional flag as described in Sec {ref}`sec:visu-output`:

+    VisuAdaptiveInfo = T

 ### Missing descriptions